Twisted limit formula for torsion and cyclic base change: Bounding the growth of for congruence subgroups of arithmetic groups

 {\it Remark.} The proof of Proposition \ref{boundinggrowth} is an adaptation of Shintani's arguments \cite{Shintani} proving the existence of a ``base change transfer"

 On the one hand, he sidesteps all component and endoscopy issues by working with $\G = \GL_n, \mathbf{H} =$ parabolic subgroup.
-On the other hand, he proves an exact trace identity between matching principal series representations, an analogue of the fundamental lemma for $\GL_n(k).$ We plan to pursue this analogue of the fundamental lemma for more general finite groups of Lie-type in a subsequent paper.
+On the other hand, he proves an exact trace identity between matching principal series representations, an analogue of the fundamental lemma for $\GL_n(k).$

 In the next sections we compute the $L^2$-Lefschetz numbers and twisted $L^2$-torsion and in particular prove Lemma \ref{Lkt}.
 We distinguish two cases: we first deal with the case where $\mathbb{E} = \mathbb{R}^p$ (the product case) and then deal with case where $\mathbb{E} = \mathbb{C}$.
 The general case easily reduces to these two cases.